dask/dask/docs/source/how-to/manage-environments.rst

 Temporary installations
 ```````````````````````
-The worker plugin ``distributed.diagnostics.plugin.PipInstall`` allows you to
+The worker plugin :class:`distributed.diagnostics.plugin.PipInstall` allows you to
 run pip installation commands on your workers, and optionally have them restart
 upon success.
 Please read the plugin documentation to see how to use this.